Richardaeld/cola-vending-machine/README.md

 [Acknowledgements](#Acknowledgements)

 ## Introduction
 This is ColaCo's very first vending machine!
-We are small upstart that has amazingly fresh cola flavors!
+We are a small upstart that has amazingly fresh cola flavors!
 Please try out our vending machine at: [https://colaco-vending-machine-react.herokuapp.com/](https://colaco-vending-machine-react.herokuapp.com/).

 # UX
 ## User Stories